 ONCE UPON A TIME, ABOUT 30 YEARS AGO, A GROUP OF DEDICATED LOCAL RESIDENTS FOUGHT TO SAVE A BEAUTIFUL PATCH OF BUSHLAND KNOWN AS BYLES CREEK VALLEY – AND THEY’RE FOLLOWING IN THE FOOTSTEPS OF MARIE BYLES AND STILL FIGHTING TO PROTECT IT TODAY.

-Some of the same wonderful people are part of the local Powerful Owl Project that has been following Mikey's family for five years.
+Some of the same wonderful people are part of the local Powerful Owl Project that has been following Mikey's family for ten years.

 These majestic birds have been brought to life by the amazing photos of our local paparazzo Michael Bianchino.